310mc/https-310mc.github.io-tl/source/_posts/climax/minitalk/midori_2.md

             	{% bubble Midori %}
 							I feel frustrated that they saw such a miserable side of me…

-        But well, thanks to that, I got it all out of my system…/I got to say what I wanted to tell them…
+        But well, thanks to that, I got to say what I wanted to tell them and get it out of my system…

         I dunno if that's a good thing or bad thing, though…
 				{% endbubble %}